Since December

 just before the northern end of the viaduct, there is a large

-motorway rest area, offering spectacular views of the viaduct, as well
+motorway rest area, offering spectacular views of the viaduct,

 as a visitor centre with information on the bridge and its building.